-Family law solicitor, Alex Jury, discusses the issues surrounding divorced or separated parents, and taking children abroad.
+Family law solicitor, Alex Jury, discusses the issues surrounding divorced or separated parents, and taking children on holiday abroad.

 With the summer holidays almost upon us, divorced or separated parents may start to consider the question of what happens if they or their ex-partner would like to take the children abroad.